 Caitlin: In Her Own Words

+The Front Door has positively touched my life and I am forever grateful for the positive impact the program has had in my life.
 I was born in the United States, but at a very early age I moved back to my parents’ homeland of Honduras to be raised by my grandparents because I lost the two most important people in my life here in America.
 I later made the difficult decision to move back to the United States.
 I found myself in an abusive relationship with my daughter Danielle’s father.
 I felt overwhelmed and backed into a corner.

+I remember thinking there was no way out of my current situation.
+I didn’t speak English well; I didn’t have a driver’s license; I was unemployed and most importantly, I was alone in a new country.
 I knew something had to change for the sake of my daughter, so I found the strength to seek the help of a Domestic Violence shelter.
 I entered the shelter with my only worldly possessions: a few clothes and pictures from my past.
 What I needed was a positive path to the future.

 The people at the shelter told me about The Front Door Agency.
 They said it was a safe place for my daughter and myself that would enable me to attend college and earn my secondary education.
 This felt like an otherwise impossible blessing.